Sponsored content

 Hawaiʻi Volcanoes National Park, Hawaii, USA

-If you’re interested in volcanoes, there can be few places in the world that compete with Hawaiʻi Volcanoes National Park.
+If you’re interested in the power of nature, few places in the world compete with Hawaiʻi Volcanoes National Park.
 Home to two active volcanoes, the landscape rises 13,677 ft from the palm-fringed coastline to the smoking summit of Mauna Loa.
 Hawaiʻi Volcanoes is one of the most volcanically active spots in the world, a place where you can see land being born before your eyes.

-The park was set up to protect this unique geological, biological, and cultural landscape, and during your visit, you can learn all about the significance of the volcanoes to local Hawaiian culture.
-There are excellent hiking trails that wind through the park, and the scenery will take your breath away.
-Trek through lush rainforests teeming with birds, past eerie lava tubes, and even alpine tundra.
+The park was established to protect this unique geological, biological, and cultural landscape, and during your visit, you can learn about the significance of the volcanoes to local Hawaiian culture.
+Excellent hiking trails wind through the park, and the scenery will take your breath away as you trek through lush rainforests teeming with birds, eerie lava tubes, and alpine tundra.

 8. Jasper National Park, Alberta, Canada